FreeCAD/FreeCAD-render/docs/Lights.md

 * Negative z component (sun under horizon) may create issues with some renderers.

 The `turbidity` parameter controls atmospheric turbidity.
 Values < 2 may create issues with your renderer.
 Refer to your renderer documentation, or general documentation on sky simulation, for more information.

+The `ground albedo` parameter controls the ground albedo, ie the reflection coefficient of the ground.
+It must be comprised between 0.0 and 1.0.
+Refer to your renderer documentation, or general documentation on sky simulation, for more information.

 #### Caveat